hyperledger/fabric/docs/source/upgrade_to_newest_version.md

-# Considerations for getting to v2.0
+# Considerations for getting to v2.x

+In this topic we'll cover recommendations for upgrading to the newest release from the previous release as well as from the most recent long term support (LTS) release.

+## Upgrading from 2.0 to 2.1

+The 2.1 release of Fabric is a stabilization release, featuring bug fixes and other forms of code hardening.
+As such there are no particular considerations needed for getting from 2.0 to 2.1, and no new capability levels to update your channels to.

+## Upgrading to 2.1 from the 1.4.x long term support release

+Before attempting to upgrade from v1.4.x to v2.x, make sure to consider the following:

-## Chaincode lifecycle
+### Chaincode lifecycle

-The new chaincode lifecycle that debuts in v2.0 allows multiple organizations to agree on how a chaincode will be operated before it can be used on a channel.
+The new chaincode lifecycle that debuted in v2.0 allows multiple organizations to agree on how a chaincode will be operated before it can be used on a channel.
 For more information about the new chaincode lifecycle, check out [Fabric chaincode lifecycle](./chaincode_lifecycle.html) concept topic.

 It is a best practice to upgrade all of the peers on a channel before enabling the `Channel` and `Application` capabilities that enable the new chaincode lifecycle (the `Channel` capability is not strictly required, but it makes sense to update it at this time).
-Note that any peers that are not at v2.0 will crash after enabling either capability, while any ordering nodes that are not at v2.0 will crash after the `Channel` capability has been enabled.
+Note that any peers that are not at least at v2.0 will crash after enabling either capability, while any ordering nodes that are not at v2.0 will crash after the `Channel` capability has been enabled.
 This crashing behavior is intentional, as the peer or orderer cannot safely participate in the channel if it does not support the required capabilities.

-After the `Application` capability has been updated to `V2_0` on a channel, you must use the v2.0 lifecycle procedures to package, install, approve, and commit new chaincodes on the channel.
+After the `Application` capability has been updated to `V2_0` on a channel, you must use the v2.x lifecycle procedures to package, install, approve, and commit new chaincodes on the channel.
 As a result, make sure to be prepared for the new lifecycle before updating the capability.

 The new lifecycle defaults to using the endorsement policy configured in the channel config (e.g., a `MAJORITY` of orgs).
 Therefore this endorsement policy should be added to the channel configuration when enabling capabilities on the channel.

 For information about how to edit the relevant channel configurations to enable the new lifecycle by adding an endorsement policy for each organization, check out [Enabling the new chaincode lifecycle](./enable_cc_lifecycle.html).

-## Chaincode shim changes (Go chaincode only)
+### Chaincode shim changes (Go chaincode only)

 The recommended approach is to vendor the shim in your v1.4 Go chaincode before making upgrades to the peers and channels.
 If you do this, you do not need to make any additional changes to your chaincode.

 If you did not vendor the shim in your v1.4 chaincode, the old v1.4 chaincode images will still technically work after upgrade, but you are in a risky state.
-If the chaincode image gets deleted from your environment for whatever reason, the next invoke on v2.0 peer will try to rebuild the chaincode image and you'll get an error that the shim cannot be found.
+If the chaincode image gets deleted from your environment for whatever reason, the next invoke on v2.x peer will try to rebuild the chaincode image and you'll get an error that the shim cannot be found.

 At this point, you have two options:

 1. If the entire channel is ready to upgrade chaincode, you can upgrade the chaincode on all peers and on the channel (using either the old or new lifecycle depending on the `Application` capability level you have enabled).
 The best practice at this point would be to vendor the new Go chaincode shim using modules.

 2. If the entire channel is not yet ready to upgrade the chaincode, you can use peer environment variables to specify the v1.4 chaincode environment `ccenv` be used to rebuild the chaincode images.
-This v1.4 `ccenv` should still work with a v2.0 peer.
+This v1.4 `ccenv` should still work with a v2.x peer.

-## Chaincode logger (Go chaincode only)
+### Chaincode logger (Go chaincode only)

 Support for user chaincodes to utilize the chaincode shim's logger via `NewLogger()` has been removed.
 Chaincodes that used the shim's `NewLogger()` must now shift to their own preferred logging mechanism.

 For more information, check out [Logging control](./logging-control.html#chaincode).

-## Peer databases upgrade
+### Peer databases upgrade

 For information about how to upgrade peers, check out our documentation on [upgrading components](./upgrading_your_components.html).
 During the process for [upgrading your peers](./upgrading_your_components.html#upgrade-the-peers), you will need to perform one additional step to upgrade the peer databases.
-The databases of all peers (which include not just the state database but the history database and other internal databases for the peer) must be rebuilt using the v2.0 data format as part of the upgrade to v2.0.
+The databases of all peers (which include not just the state database but the history database and other internal databases for the peer) must be rebuilt using the v2.x data format as part of the upgrade to v2.x.
 To trigger the rebuild, the databases must be dropped before the peer is started.
-The instructions below utilize the `peer node upgrade-dbs` command to drop the local databases managed by the peer and prepare them for upgrade, so that they can be rebuilt the first time the v2.0 peer starts.
+The instructions below utilize the `peer node upgrade-dbs` command to drop the local databases managed by the peer and prepare them for upgrade, so that they can be rebuilt the first time the v2.x peer starts.
 If you are using CouchDB as the state database, since it is not a local database, the peer cannot automatically drop this database.
 You must drop the CouchDB state database yourself.

-Follow the commands to upgrade a peer until the `docker run` command to launch the new peer container (you can skip the step where you set an `IMAGE_TAG`, since the `upgrade dbs` command is for the v2.0 release of Fabric only, but you will need to set the `PEER_CONTAINER` and `LEDGERS_BACKUP` environment variables).
-Instead of the `docker run` command to launch the peer, run this command instead to drop and prepare the local databases managed by the peer:
+Follow the commands to upgrade a peer until the `docker run` command to launch the new peer container (you can skip the step where you set an `IMAGE_TAG`, since the `upgrade dbs` command is for the v2.x release of Fabric only, but you will need to set the `PEER_CONTAINER` and `LEDGERS_BACKUP` environment variables).
+Instead of the `docker run` command to launch the peer, run this command instead to drop and prepare the local databases managed by the peer (substitute `2.1` for `2.0` in these commands if you are upgrading to that binary version from the 1.4.x LTS):

 ```
 docker run --rm -v /opt/backup/$PEER_CONTAINER/:/var/hyperledger/production/ \